 Bishop T.D.
 Jakes has been quoted saying “When people walk away from you, let them go.
 Your destiny is never tied to anyone who leaves you, and it doesn’t mean they are bad people.
 It just means that their part in your story is over.”
 T.D.
 Jakes

 God created our feet and eyes for example, to always face front and be forward looking.
 That should be a hint for us that we should always concentrate on moving forward and ahead.
 It’s not healthy to be stuck in our pasts or one place in our lives.
 Just like when we go somewhere we have to keep moving and keep going, so as in our lives, we need to keep on moving forward to the next level.

 The Bible has examples that show us the benefits and costs of looking back.

 We can learn one example from the book of Matthew chapter 16 verses 5 to 12.
-It records that “Later, after they crossed to the other side of the lake, the disciples discovered they had forgotten to bring any bread.
+It says that “Later, after they crossed to the other side of the lake, the disciples discovered they had forgotten to bring any bread.
 “Watch out!”
 Jesus warned them.
 “Beware of the yeast of the Pharisees and Sadducees.”
 At this they began to argue with each other because they hadn’t brought any bread.
 Jesus knew what they were saying, so He said, “You have so little faith!
 Why are you arguing with each other about having no bread?
 Don’t you understand even yet?
 Don’t you remember the 5,000 I fed with five loaves, and the baskets of leftovers you picked up?
 Or the 4,000 I fed with seven loaves, and the large baskets of leftovers you picked up?
 Why can’t you understand that I’m not talking about bread?
 So again I say, ‘Beware of the yeast of the Pharisees and Sadducees.’”
 Then at last they understood that he wasn’t speaking about the yeast in bread, but about the deceptive teaching of the Pharisees and Sadducees.